manticoresoftware/manticoresearch/docs/sphinxql_reference/attach_index_syntax.rst

 parts of the RT index definition from the configuration file will be ignored.

+When TRUNCATE option is used RT index got truncated prior to attaching source disk index.
+This allows to make operation atomic or make sure that attached source disk index will be only data at target RT index.

 ATTACH INDEX comes with a number of restrictions.
-Most notably, the target RT index is currently required to be empty, making ATTACH INDEX a one-time conversion operation only.
-Those restrictions may be lifted in future releases, as we add the needed functionality to the RT indexes.
+Most notably, the target RT index is currently required to be either empty or have same setting as source disk index.
+In case source disk index got attached to non empty RT index, RT index data collected so far got stored as regular disk chunk then source disk index become newest disk chunk and documents with same ID from previous disk chunks got killed.
 The complete list is as follows.

--  Target RT index needs to be empty.
-(See :ref:`truncate_rtindex_syntax`)
+-  Target RT index needs to be either empty or have same settings (See :ref:`truncate_rtindex_syntax`)

--  Source disk index needs to have index_sp=0, boundary_step=0,
+-  Source disk index needs to have boundary_step=0, stopword_step=1.
-   stopword_step=1.

--  Source disk index needs to have an empty index_zones setting.

 .. code-block:: mysql